tidymass/tidymass-website/content/docs/chapter1/_index.md

 icon: book
 icon_pack: fas
 linktitle: Chapter 1-Installation
-summary: How to install `tidymicrobiome`
+summary: How to install `tidymass`
 title: Installation
 commentable: true
 type: book
 weight: 1
 ---

-You can install `tidymicrobiome` using different methods.
+You can install `tidymass` using different methods.

-1. Using the methods from tidymircobiome.org.
+1. Using the methods from tidymass.org.

 2. From GitHub.